Optimizely.

 Teams with strong focus on experimentation, A/B testing and feature flagging

-Organizations willing to bring in a lot of infrastructure expertise
+Organizations willing to invest considerable infrastructure expertise

 Complex, multi-channel scenarios where modular personalization is worthwhile